PrajwalSD/dockside-website/src/pages/privacy.md

 ## Error Reporting

-Dockside uses [Sentry](https://sentry.io/) for collecting crash data when the app crashes and only if the user has explicitly given permission via the app settings.
+Dockside uses [Sentry](https://sentry.io/) for collecting crash data when the app crashes and <u>only if the user has explicitly given permission via the app settings</u>.
 Sentry is a popular service used by many popular mac apps like Clop.

 The crash data may contain:

 - **Device Info:** Such as OS version and Mac type.
 - **IP Address**

 This data is solely used to identify and fix issues to improve the app's stability and performance.
 No personal data beyond the specified diagnostic information is collected.
-We are not intersted in any other data
+We are not intersted in any other data.

 ## Security of Your Data